The Queen of Happiness

 For Speck, the first years of ALS were the hardest as she struggled with how her body was changing in terms of strength and stamina.
 By 2010 the former athlete had to wear a neck brace full-time because of painful headaches and because “it took too much effort to hold my head up.”
 She also suffered from muscle cramps and fasciculations, muscle twitches common to ALS patients.
 Thankfully, her doctors put her on a range of medications that helped with those symptoms, as well as fatigue.
 She takes them to this day.
 But some of what weighed on her spirits at that time was not physical but psychological.
 It took about two years for her to feel at ease with the brute fact of her ALS and the diminishment and death she now faced.
 She struggled with losing her independence.
 “My status in life was changing,” she says.

 “Having to let go—that was really wearing on me.”

 Looking back, Speck recalls many rough patches.
 But it turned out that taking care of her brother Larry years earlier—with the assistance of her then-partner and longtime music collaborator Linda Duval—had prepared her more than she realized.
 The main thing she learned was “letting go of stuff that wasn’t truly important—materially, mentally, emotionally,” she says.
 She became more and more present in day-to-day living.
-“I’ve had the taste of the sad and the taste of the good,” she realized, “so why would I choose anything else but the good?”
+“I’ve had a taste of the sad and a taste of the good,” she realized, “so why would I choose anything but the good?”